Kawai loves to explore the world, learn about new cultures, and take awesome pictures along the way.

 It seems like Batam Fast is the main commercial ferry that goes to Nongsa, but the ferries are frequent enough.
 The journey is relatively comfortable, and it did not feel like there was a major competition to get good seats (Batam Fast is free seating on the ferry—no assigned seats), as fewer people travel to and from Nongsa compared to Batam Centre.

 If for whatever reason you are unable to get a ferry ticket directly to Nongsa, you can try to get a ticket for the more popular Singapore–Batam Centre route.
-From Batam Centre, it is a 30 minutes ride to Nongsa resorts.
+From Batam Centre, it is a 30-minute ride to Nongsa resorts.

 Additional Tips for Visiting Nongsa Batam